girlscript/winter-of-contributing/Java/Classes and Methods/Methods basics (structure, return type etc.)/Java Method basics.md

   Here the value of a & b doesn't change, they are just passed to n1 & n2 respectively.

-Important thing regarding the parameters declared inside the Method is that the variable names should be different than the original variables that are being passed from the main().
+Important thing regarding the parameters declared inside the Method is that the variable names should be different than the name of variables that are being passed from the main().
 In the above example as we can see that the variables inside are a,b and the variables declared in the minFunction() are n1,n2.
 The variable names in minFunction() can't be a,b.
 They can be anything else.